Gjenganger: Etymology

+The Norwegian form attergangar means the same but uses the prefix atter (compare åter), meaning roughly "re-", but also "again", "once (again)" (återigen), "back" etc.; thus meaning "re-walker", which is also found as a root-cognate in aptrgangr and afturganga.

+The forms, genfærd, gjenferd, switches the suffix for færd, ferd, "travel, journey, trip", related to "fare", "ferry" etc.

 Characteristics

 A gjenganger could have several reasons to return from the afterlife.
 Murdered people and their murderers could seldom sleep peacefully in their graves.
 People who had committed suicide often came back as gjengangere.
 At other times, people came back from the grave because they had left something undone.
 Most often they needed someone to help them do this, before they could finally be at peace.

 The gjenganger in the Scandinavian tradition took on an entirely corporeal form.
 It normally had no spectre-like qualities whatsoever.
 In older traditions, the gjenganger was very malicious and violent in nature, coming back from the grave to torment its family and friends.
 Their relatives took extensive precautions to make sure they stayed in their graves.

 This tradition of the violent gjenganger goes back to the Viking Age, where they are present in many of the Icelandic sagas, among others: Grettis saga, Eyrbyggja saga and The Saga of Eric the Red.
 In this tradition, the gjenganger was a mortal creature.
 An example of this is Grettir slaying the gjenganger Glámr with his sword.
 These Viking-age gjengangere were often called draugr, and the two are likely to be different names for the same phenomenon.